rock626/Traffic-Sign-Classifier/README.md

 # Traffic-Sign-Classifier

-Classify traffic signs by implementing LeNet-5 architecture using TensorFlow
+Classify traffic signs using CNNs

-This also shows the data augmentation techniques to avoid overfitting.
+## Using Tensorflow and data augmentation

-# Steps:
+As part of Udacity's Self Driving Car Nanodegree, implement LeNet5 model using Tensorflow.
+This also demonstrates the data augmentation techniques used to avoid overfitting.

-1. Dataset summary & Exploration
+## Keras - Finetuning VGG
-2. Design and test LeNet-5 model
+Used Keras with backend as tensorflow.

-3. Test the model on new images
+This demonstrates how one can easily use keras pretrained models with weights.A lot of time was spent in earlier version while using Tensorflow directly and also defining data augmentation methods.

-# Metrics:
+Used Keras ImageDataGenerator and finetuned VGG model by adding dense layer as the last layer.

-Test Accuracy - 94.3%
+This project also demonstrates on using keras save and load models.

-Test Accuracy for new web images - 80%
+Even though there was little difference in the accuracies in both methods, it can easily improved by experimenting with other imagenet models too by using Keras.